Higher dimensional generalizations of the Thompson groups via higher rank graphs: Our group is a group of units of a Boolean inverse -monoid

 \begin{remark} {\em If $A$ is a good subset of $C$ then there is an identity $e$ in $C$ such that $A \subseteq eC$.
-This follows from the fact that any two elements in $A$ are comparable.
-In fact, $e \in A$ since $e$ is the unique element of $A$ such that $d(e) = \mathbf{0}$.} \end{remark}

-Observe that if $a,b \in C$ and $d(a) = d(b)$ then, in fact, $a = b$ since, being comparable, we have that $au = bv$ for some $u,v \in C$ and then we apply Lemma~\ref{lem:levi}.
-Our rationale for defining good subsets is explained by the following result which is fundamental.
+This follows from the fact that any two elements in $A$ are dependent.
+In fact, $e \in A$ since $e$ is the unique element of $A$ such that $d(e) = \mathbf{0}$.
+In addition, we have the following.
+If $a,b \in C$ and $d(a) = d(b)$ then, in fact, $a = b$ since, being dependent, we have that $au = bv$ for some $u,v \in C$ and then we apply Lemma~\ref{lem:levi}.} \end{remark}